denliehoo/multi-swap/README.md

     * maybe use redux persist storage to ensure wallet address is not deleed
     * refactor custom token addresses into redux persist (maybe)
 * Get User Balances in select a token modal and display in swap component; use an API for this [https://docs.moralis.io/reference/getwallettokenbalances]
+    * get balance should be in the SelectAssetModal component which passes the balance around the other components
-    *Update the swap button to ensure that balances in also sent
+    * Update the swap button to ensure that balances in also sent
 * connect smart contract to frontend (start with ropsten)
     * ensure swap ETH (single asset) for multiple assets (e.g. USDC and USDT) is functional
 * touch up on front end (css)